 Your bladder is a part of the urinary system.
 It is a hollow muscular organ used to store urine.
 As urine fills your bladder, the muscles in the bladder relax, allowing the bladder to expand.
 During urination, the muscles contract and push the urine through the urinary tract system and out of the body.
-Typically, you are unaware of your bladder until it becomes full, and you need to urinate.
-When this occurs, you may feel some pressure as the bladder becomes heavy and the muscle expands.
-If this heaviness turns into pain, it can negatively affect your life and you may ask yourself why does my bladder hurt?
+Typically, you are unaware of your bladder until it becomes full and you need to urinate.
+When this occurs, you may feel pressure as the bladder becomes heavy and the muscle expands.
+If this heaviness turns into pain, it can negatively affect your life, and you may ask yourself why does my bladder hurt?

 Benign Prostatic Hyperplasia